-- 1. Switch on the Roots pump only at a pressure at which the backing pump can take over the delivered gas quantity. - 2.
+- 1. Switch on the Roots pump only at a pressure at which the backing pump can handle over the delivered gas quantity. - 2.
 Limit the torque in the event of overload with a frequency converter, if you wish to switch on the roots pump simultaneously with the backing pump. - 3.
-Allow the vacuum pump to warm up with the vacuum flange closed, for approx. 30 minutes prior to the process start. - 4.
-Switch off the roots pump immediately after the backing pump has been switched off or has failed.
+Allow the vacuum pump to warm up with the vacuum flange closed, for approx. 30 minutes prior to the process start.